-All states in the Great Lakes region require licensees or registrants to satisfy relicensure or reregistration requirements when the license or registration has lapsed.
+All states in the Great Lakes region require licensees or registrants to follow relicensure or reregistration requirements when the license or registration has lapsed.
 The requirements of the proposed rules are like the standards in other states in the Great Lakes region.

-All states in the Great Lakes region have regulations on standards of practice and professional conduct that apply only to licensed architects.
-The model rules of conduct, adopted by reference in the proposed rules, are like regulations of the standards of practice and professional conduct in other states in the Great Lakes region.
+All states in the Great Lakes region have regulations on standards of practice and professional conduct that apply to professional surveyors.
+The standards of practice and professional conduct in the proposed rules are like the standards and requirements in other states in the Great Lakes region.

-All states in the Great Lakes region require licensed or registered architects to renew the license or registration every two years, except New York, which requires renewal every three years.
+All states in the Great Lakes region require professional surveyors to renew their license or registration every two years, except New York, which requires renewal every three years.
 As a condition of renewal, all states in the Great Lakes region require licensees or registrants to complete continuing education requirements.

-The proposed rules are consistent with the rules of those states that also regulate the practice of architecture.
+The proposed rules are consistent with the rules of those states that also regulate the practice of professional surveying.